-Inform Consult Involve Collaborate Empower To provide the public To obtain public To work directly with To partner with the To place final Public Participation Goal with balancedand feedback on analysis, the public throughout public in each aspect decision making in objective information alternatives and/or the process to ensure of the decision the hands of the tio to assist them in decisions. that public concerns including the public. ipa understanding the and aspirations are development of ij problem, consistently alternatives and the .
-Pa alternatives, understood and identification of the blic opportunities and/or considered. preferred solution.
+Inform Consult Involve Collaborate Empower To provide the public To obtain public To work directly with To partner with the To place final Public Participation Goal with balancedand feedback on analysis, the public throughout public in each aspect decision making in objective information alternatives and/or the process to ensure of the decision the hands of the to assist them in decisions. that public concerns including the public. understanding the and aspirations are development of problem, consistently alternatives and the alternatives, understood and identification of the opportunities and/or considered. preferred solution.
 Pu solutions.
-We will keep you We will keep you We will work with We will look to you We will implement informed. informed, liste to and you to ensure that for advice and what you decide.
-Public acknowledge your concerns and innovation in Pul concerns and aspirations are formulating solutions the aspirations, and directly reflected in and incorporate your to provide feedback on the alternatives advice and ise how public input developed and recommendations Promise influenced the provide feedback on into the decisions to Pr decision. how public input the maximum extent influenced the possible. decision.
+We will keep you We will keep you We will work with We will look to you We will implement Promise to the Public informed. informed, liste to and you to ensure that for advice and what you decide. acknowledge your concerns and innovation in concerns and aspirations are formulating solutions aspirations, and directly reflected in and incorporate your provide feedback on the alternatives advice and ise how public input developed and recommendations ы influenced the provide feedback on into the decisions to Pr decision. how public input the maximum extent influenced the possible. decision.